parsiya/parsiya.net/content/post/2021/2021-05-31-remote-file-share/index.markdown

 ## Pricing
 AWS pricing is a mystery but I crunched some numbers.
 In `calculator.aws` there is an EC2 monthly cost and a storage cost.
 We do not need persistence storage instances so I do not know if we need to pay for it, too.
-But, assuming we do, 10GB is more than enough (an Ubuntu 18 LTS image needs 8GB) and costs `1 USD/mo` on `us-east-1`.
+But assuming we do, 10GB is more than enough (an Ubuntu 18 LTS image needs 8GB) and costs `1 USD/mo` on `us-east-1`.